 - Unhoused populations

-- People with disabilities including hearing and sight impaired
+- People with disabilities, including hearing and sight impairments

 - Those responsible for pets and livestock, wildlife, zoo animals, and exotic pet owners